influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 ## Upgrading from version 1.2.5 to 1.3.x

-Version 1.3.x introduces changes to the data node configuration file and there are changes to the underlying communication protocols between the nodes used for hinted handoff.
+Version 1.3.x introduces changes to the data node configuration file and changes to the underlying communication protocols between the nodes used for hinted handoff.

 The impact of the hinted handoff protocol change means that you will be unable to perform a `downgrade` if there are points contained within the hinted handoff queue of the upgraded nodes.
-There are recommendations below which describe how to avoid building up hinted handoff queue points while upgrading.
+There are recommendations below describing how to avoid building up hinted handoff queue points while upgrading.

 Please update that configuration file to avoid any unnecessary downtime.
 The steps below outline the upgrade process and include a list of the required configuration changes.

 ### Step 0: Back up your cluster before upgrading to version 1.3.
-It is recommended to create a full backup of your cluster prior to executing the upgrade.
-If you are already have incremental backups being created as part of your standard operating procedures, you should trigger a final incremental backup before proceeding with the upgrade.
+It is recommended that you create a full backup of your cluster before executing the upgrade.
+If you already have incremental backups created as part of your standard operating procedures, make sure that you trigger a final incremental backup before proceeding with the upgrade.
 <dt>
-__NOTE:__ You need to ensure you have sufficient disk space before triggering the backup!
+__NOTE:__ Ensure you have sufficient disk space before triggering the backup!
 </dt>
 The following command uses the [version 1.2 backup syntax](https://docs.influxdata.com/enterprise_influxdb/v1.2/guides/backup-and-restore/#syntax) to create an incremental backup of your cluster and it stores that backup in the current directory.